mekomsolutions/odoo-initializer/README.md

         "description": "Data class",
     }
 ```
-Field mapping is a json object where keys are Odoo field name (ie: "lst_price") and values are CSV column names (ie: "odoo_price")
+Field mapping is a JSON object where keys are Odoo field names (eg: "lst_price") and values are CSV column names (eg: "odoo_price")
+In that case, it allows Odoo initializer to process Concept files from OpenMRS Initializer compatible files.

 #### filters:
-Select only rows where value of selected column is matching specified options, see example [here](./odoo_initializer/models/orders_loader.py#L16)
+Filter out rows where value of selected column does not match the specified options, see example [here](./odoo_initializer/models/orders_loader.py#L16)
 ```
 filters = {
         "Data class": ["LabTest",
                        "Radiology"]
     }
 ```
-From the example above, only rows where "Data Class" value is "LabTest" or "Radiology" will be loaded.
+From the example above, only rows where `Data Class` value is "LabTest" or "Radiology" will be loaded.

 #### rules
 Apply a defined function on each row of a CSV file by taking a field name as a parameter, see example [here](./odoo_initializer/models/product_loader.py#L8-L10)